Ethers.rs Rust Library¶

 cargo init ethers-examples && cd ethers-examples

 For this guide, you'll need to install the Ethers.rs library among others.
-To tell the Rust project to install it, you must edit the Cargo.toml file that's included with the document to include it under dependencies:
+To tell the Rust project to install it, you must edit the Cargo.toml file that was created with the project:

 [package]